borntofrappe/playground/borntofrappe/Design Guide/README.md

 ## Color

-Scales starting from a base color and describing 9 variants in saturation and lightness
+Scales starting from a base color and describing 9 variants in saturation and lightness.

 ## Icons

 SVG icons designed for the website.
+The syntax is improved with inkscape and svgomg, but the original design created in VSCode is preserved in a separate folder.

 ## Fonts